 – Although thousands of smart grid devices will be deployed, their data rate requirements may be low and it is very likely that all the devices will not be transmitting at the same time.
 Therefore, they can efficiently share the same spectrum.

-– Regulators such as the Federal Communications Commission and UK OfCom have proposed strict emission limits for various bands that strictly need to be adhered to in order to be able to use these bands.
+– Regulators such as the Federal Communications Commission and UK Ofcom have proposed strict emission limits for various bands that strictly need to be adhered to in order to be able to use these bands.

 – New cognitive radio sharing technologies developed within the IEEE 802 Standards (e.g. IEEE 802.22-2011™, also known as Wi-FAR™) can make efficient use of spectrum while doing no harm to other primary users operating in these bands or the adjacent bands.

 – Features embedded within IEEE 802 standards such as spectrum sensing, spectrum etiquette, channel set management and co-existence will ensure minimal interference to themselves and others.

+Wired Ethernet links are generally mandated to comply with applicable local and national codes for the limitation of electromagnetic interference for non-transmitting systems.

 8 Impact of widespread deployment of wired and wireless networks used for power grid management systems on spectrum availability